BourgoisAlexis/MyWebApp/README.md

 This is just an experiment project.
-This is the project where i try a lot of dirrefent things for web.
+This is the project where i try a lot of different things for web.